Hon Hekia Parata List MP

 Hekia came to Parliament after the General Election in November 2008.
 “I believe that the role of the Government is to create an environment of opportunity and choice, enterprise and growth; to provide high quality education and health services and law and order; to invest in and reward self-reliance, personal accountability, and an attitude of reciprocal obligation; to support families and communities to be self-determining and self-directed; and to limit the size and intrusion of the state so that people can be powerful actors in their own lives.”

-She has served as the Minister of Women’s Affairs, Minister for Ethnic Affairs, the Minister of Energy and Resources, and Associate Minister for ACC and for the Community and Voluntary Sector.
+She has served as the Minister of Education, Minister of Women’s Affairs, Minister for Ethnic Affairs, the Minister of Energy and Resources, and Associate Minister for ACC and for the Community and Voluntary Sector.